Skip to content

 Top tips to enlarge those brains Top tip:

 To maximize the value of these assignments, provide clear guidelines and tailor the task to align with the role’s challenges.
+Here is an example of what that looks like when using Toggl Hire.

 Get a jumpstart on your selection process with easy-to-use homework assignment templates.